mbeddr/mps-platform-docs/src/doc/docs/reference/included_libraries.md

 - *rd-swing.jar* - is the swing integration for [RD Framework](https://github.com/JetBrains/rd)
 - *rhino-runtime.jar* - the [runtime](https://p-bakker.github.io/rhino/docs/runtime/) of the [Rhino JavaScript engine](https://github.com/mozilla/rhino)
 - *rngom.jar* - [RNGOM](https://linuxsoft.cern.ch/cern/centos/7/updates/x86_64/repoview/rngom.html) is a library for parsing RELAX NG grammars
 - *roaringbitmap.jar* - [RoaringBitmap](https://github.com/RoaringBitmap/RoaringBitmap) is a library for roaring bitmaps.
-These are compressed bitmaps that tend to outperform conventional compressed bitmaps such as WAH, EWAH, or Concise.
+Compressed bitmaps tend to outperform conventional compressed bitmaps such as WAH, EWAH, or Concise.
 - *serviceMessages.jar* - [Service messages](https://www.jetbrains.com/help/teamcity/service-messages.html) are specially constructed pieces of text that pass commands/information about the build from the build script to the TeamCity server.
 - *slf4j.jar* - [SLF4J](https://slf4j.org/) serves as a simple facade or abstraction for various logging frameworks
 - *snakeyaml.jar* - [SnakeYAML](https://github.com/snakeyaml/snakeyaml) is a library for YAML processing